Is this a barbecue sauce?

 Is the sauce crazy spicy or hot?

-Our friends and family say this sauce is smartly spicy, in a very flavorful way.
+We have witnessed a couple of friends eyes glisten a bit after the first bite, but these were not people who liked spicy.
+We think they were being nice.
+Other friends, folks from farmers markets and family say this sauce is smartly spicy, in a very flavorful garlic-capsaicin pepper-smokey-tangy kind of way.
 Not off-the-hook spicy in a volcanic chicken-wing wasabi way.
 And it can be easily tamed by "cutting" the heat with added olive oil, butter or any other fat of your choice.
 For some, it's not spicy enough.
 (If you are the type of person who uses Hunt's ketchup because you think Heinz is too spicy, this is not the sauce for you.)

 Will you sell this sauce at "X" mega-super-market?

 Nope.
-We are big believers in local product, whether it's eggs, or bourbon, or chèvre cheese, or collard greens or bacon.
-We will be in specialty markets around North Carolina and a couple other states and then through a couple of online stores.
+We are big believers in local product, whether it's eggs, or bourbon, or chèvre cheese.
+We will be in specialty markets around North Carolina and continue to sell online.

 How do I know where you'll be - whether online, or at a store, or a farmer's market or event?